-11. Capital Management
+10. Capital Management

 The Company manages its capital to maintain its ability to continue as a going concern and to provide returns to shareholders and benefits to other stakeholders.
-The capital structure of the Company consists of equity comprised of issued share capital, reserves and deficit.
+The capital structure of the Company consists of equity comprised of issued share capital and deficit.

 The Company manages its capital structure and makes adjustments to it in light of economic conditions.
-The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issues or by undertaking other activities as considered appropriate under the specific circumstances.
+The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issues or by undertaking other activities as deemed appropriate under the specific circumstances.

 The Company is not subject to externally imposed capital requirements.
+There have been no changes to the approach with capital management during the year ended November 30, 2022.

-12. Financial Instruments
+11. Financial Instruments